-TE is demonstrably committed to ensuring that it complies with its human rights and child labour obligations.
-As described above, TE and TE Swiss Entities take active steps to review and improve our human rights processes on an ongoing basis.
+TE Canada is demonstrably committed to ensuring that it complies with its human rights, including forced labour and child labour, obligations.
+As described above, TE Canada takes active steps to review and improve its human rights processes on an ongoing basis.

-For transparency and reporting, our Ethical Conduct Guide, Global Human Rights Policy, Supplier Policy and additional details on the TE Human Rights Program may be found in TE's Corporate Responsibility Report and country-specific reports available at Disclosures | Corporate Responsibility | TE Connectivity.
+Our Ethical Conduct Guide, Global Human Rights Policy, Supplier Policy and additional details on the TE Human Rights Program may be found in TE's Corporate Responsibility Report and country-specific reports available at Disclosures | Corporate Responsibility | TE Connectivity.